jbranchaud/til/go/not-so-random.md

 # Not So Random

 Go's `rand` package makes it easy to generate all sorts of random numbers.
-What they don't tell you though is that the default seed is `1`.
 So if you write a program like so:

 ```go
 package main